Expressive Quantum Perceptrons for Quantum Neuromorphic Computing

 In Appx.~\ref{A:Pulsing}, we show that QPs are robust to noise in the field $h$.
 This result is due to the unitaries $W_k$ and $V_k$, where $h$ appears in conjugated operators.
-However, the perceptron is more sensitive to noise in the field $\Omega_o$ since this corresponds to changing the Fourier coefficients, and thus the function $f$ is less well approximated.
+However, the perceptron is more sensitive to noise in the field $\Delta^x_o$ since this corresponds to changing the Fourier coefficients, and thus the function $f_{\text{ML}}$ is less well approximated.
 Ref.~\cite{yu2022power} suggests approximating multi-variable functions by a multi-qubit system connected by CNOT gates.
 Our result in Eq.~(\ref{eq:Uf_pulsed}) makes this suggestion rigorous.
-From Eq.~(\ref{eq:Uf_pulsed}), it follows that a QP can implement any activation function with a Fourier series since we can approximate $f(\bs{s}) = f\left(\sum_{i}J_is_i-\Delta_o\right)$.
+From Eq.~(\ref{eq:Uf_pulsed}), it follows that a QP can implement any activation function with a Fourier series since we can approximate $\fml(\bs{s}) = \fml\left(\sum_{i}J_is_i-\Delta_o\right)$.
 Additionally, a number $N_{out}$ of QPs can simulate multi-variable functions $f(\bs{s}) = (f_1(\bs{s}),\hdots,f_{N_{out}}(\bs{s}))$.
-To do this, note that output neuron $o\in \{1,\hdots,N_{out}\}$ can be chosen to experience couplings and detuning $\{J_{oi}, \Delta_o\}$ and single qubit rotations in Eq.~(\ref{eq:Uf_pulsed}) approximating $f_o\left(\sum_{i}J_{oi}s_i-\Delta_o\right)$.
+To do this, note that output neuron $o\in \{1,\hdots,N_{out}\}$ can be chosen to experience couplings and z-field $\{J_{oi}, \Delta^z_o\}$ and single qubit rotations in Eq.~(\ref{eq:Uf_pulsed}) approximating $f_o\left(\sum_{i}J_{oi}s_i-\Delta^z_o\right)$.
 Notice that $H_P$ creates entanglement between the input and the output.
-Indeed, the CNOT gate is a special case of $H_P$ with additional single-qubit rotations since $H_P$ can produce a control-Z gate (see Appx.~\ref{eq:CZinputoutput} for details).
+Indeed, the CNOT gate is a special case of $H_P$ with additional single-qubit fields since $H_P$ can produce a control-Z gate (see Appx.~\ref{eq:CZinputoutput} for details).
 Thus, a series of perceptrons can approximate any multi-variable function as long as the function's components have a Fourier series.